sequence-toolbox/SeQUeNCe/README.md

 ```
 This script also supports a flag `-m` to visualize BSM nodes created by default on quantum links between routers.

-## Libraries Used
-This project includes a modified fork of the Quantum++ library version 2.6.
-Please see the Quantum++ [`LICENSE`](https://github.com/softwareQinc/qpp/blob/main/LICENSE) file for more information.

 ## Contact
 If you have questions, please contact [Caitao Zhan](https://caitaozhan.github.io/) at [czhan@anl.gov](mailto:czhan@anl.gov).